krishnam229/Deep-Learning/README.md

 - **Epochs:** 100
 - **Batch Size:** 32

-Training and validation loss curves are plotted to evaluate model performance.
+Training and validation loss curves were analyzed to assess model stability and accuracy.

 ### Best Model
 Based on validation MAE:

 > **DNN with RMSprop (lr = 0.001)**
-> Showed the most stable and accurate predictions.
+> Showed the most stable and accurate performance.

-*(Replace this if your own results differ.)*

 ---